codykerns/PurchasesHelper/README.md

 ### Package Formatting

-Although RevenueCat makes subscription logic simple, displaying the length and terms of a subscription package is not trivial when considering introductory and promotional offers, as well as recurring attributes that must be shown on your paywall.
+Although RevenueCat makes subscription logic simple, displaying the length and terms of a subscription package is not trivial when considering introductory offers, as well as recurring attributes that must be shown on your paywall.

 #### Package Title